 7 co-opted governors (appointed by the governing body as members with skills useful to the governing body)

-The Governing body delegates some responsibilities for monitoring of the Full Governing board to the Teaching and Learning Committee and the Resources Committee:
+The Governing body delegates some responsibilities for monitoring to monitoring pairs.

 Attendance in school

 The Governing Body and school are committed to Safeguarding and promoting the welfare of young people, and require staff and volunteers to demonstrate this commitment in every aspect of their work.

 We have extensive Safeguarding, Child Protection, Behaviour Management policies and procedures in place to safeguard our students from harm.
 Throughout the year staff and the Governing Body received Child Protection and Safeguarding training to up date on existing skills and this is kept under review annually or earlier if there are changes to government legislation.